richardmcewan1979/hello-world/README.md

 # hello-world
-This is a short (that is getting longer) description for the newly created hello-world repository.

 One of my immediate goals is to familiarize myself with GitHub.

 I'm hoping to:
-Learn to use it
+Learn to use it.
-Learn how I can use it
+Learn how I can use it.
-Learn if i need it yet
+Learn if i need it yet.

 It will take some effort to integrate.
 But I like the idea of saving and editing my work.